MuhammadAownRafaqat/Mini-Vendor-Dashboard/README.md

 # Mini Vendor Dashboard

 A lightweight vendor dashboard for managing services, tracking bookings, and monitoring earnings.
+Watch this video for more details about this project: https://youtu.be/sP36qoSviHE

 ## Features